Portland Progress

 Status: In Progress

 Update: Leased four new EV Konas; initiated City Hall EV carshare program (2021).
-Working to adopt a city fleet electrification strategy. (updated December 2023)
+Receiving technical support from the U.S. Department of Energy to develop a zero-emissions municipal fleet strategy (2024).

 Transformative potential: Equitable, regenerative, resilient